 - Or, Net Margin = $30,000 / $245,000 * 100 = 12.25%.

-From the above calculation, we can find that the net margin of Uno Company is 12.25%.
-If we compare this net margin with the net margin of companies under similar industry, we will be able to make an interpretation about whether the net margin of Uno Company is good enough.
+From this example, we find that the net margin of Uno Company is 12.25%.
+Suppose we compare this net margin with the net margin of companies under a similar industry.
+In that case, we will be able to interpret whether the net margin of Uno Company is good enough.

 Below is the snapshot of Colgate’s Income Statement from 2007 to 2015.

 - Net margin is calculated for Colgate by dividing Net Profit by Sales.

 - We note that Net Margin for Colgate has been in the range of 12.5% – 15%.

 - However, it decreased substantially in 2015 to 8.6%, primarily due to CP Venezuela Accounting changes.